Lerch Tavern

-Lerch Tavern is an historic, American inn and tavern building that is located in Wernersville, Berks County, Pennsylvania.
+Lerch Tavern is an historic inn and tavern building in Wernersville, Berks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 Built in 1797, this historic structure is a two-story, rectangular, limestone building.
 It measures five bays by two bays, and thirty-two feet by forty-two feet.
 The raised mansard roof was added circa 1870, replacing an earlier gable roof.
 The tavern operated into the 1850s, after which it was occupied as a private residence.
 It remained in the Lerch family from the time of its construction into the 1950s.

-It was added to the National Register of Historic Places in 1979.